SuryaGanapathiK/BodyMassIndex/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

+## Description

-TODO: Body mass index (BMI) is a measure of body fat based on height and weight that applies to adult men and women.
+Body mass index (BMI) is a measure of body fat based on height and weight that applies to adult men and women.

 ## Features

-TODO: Calculate BMI based on the height and weight that you provided.
+Calculate BMI based on the height and weight that you provided.

 ## Getting started

-TODO: List prerequisites and provide or point to information on how to start using the package.
+List prerequisites and provide or point to information on how to start using the package.

 ## Usage

-TODO: To use this plugin, add body_mass_index as a dependency in your pubspec.yaml file.
+To use this plugin, add body_mass_index as a dependency in your pubspec.yaml file.

 <!-- examples
 to `/example` folder.